 Tibet Ganden Samye Trek is one of the most popular destinations in Tibet.
 This is the shortest and most popular trekking trail in Tibet.
 Best for those who love to camp and trek in the midst of beautiful mountains, up and down the hills, Tibet Ganden Samye Trek offers you a great prospect to get along with nature.
 The whole time you are on this tour; you will be very close to nature and you will practice a feeling second to no other when you watch the wonderful view of the Himalayas.

-Today we will trek from Shogarla pass to Gambala.
-After the days trek we will rests at the river side and camp there for the night.
-You can have fun at the river side in the evening.
+Today we will trek from the Shogarla pass to Gambala.
+After the day’s trek, we will take a rest at the riverside and camp there for the night.
+You can have fun at the riverside in the evening.

-This day we will trek from the river side of Gambala to Molong.
-After about 6-7 hours trekking we will call it a day and camp.
+This day we will trek from the riverside of Gambala to Molong.
+After about 6-7 hours of trekking, we will call it a day and camp.

 Today we will trek from Molong to Samya.
-Reaching Samya we will visit the Samya monastery which happens to me one of most popular monastery in Tibet and one the 6 biggest Monasteries in Tibet.
-The same day after Samya monastery visit we will drive from Samya to Tsedang and rest at the hotel.
+Reaching Samya we will visit the Samya monastery which happens to be one of the most popular monasteries in Tibet and one of the 6 biggest Monasteries in Tibet.
+The same day after the Samya monastery visit we will drive from Samya to Tsedang and rest at the hotel.

-On the last day of our tour we will drive to the Goggar airport according to the flight time and fly back to Kathmandu or other destination as you plan.
+On the last day of our tour, we will drive to the Goggar airport according to the flight time and fly back to Kathmandu or another destination as you plan.

 Hassle-free is the word.
 If you plan to visit these countries?
 Anup at Himalayan Windows is the guy you need to see.
 Almost a year of planning and he was on top of things every single time.
 Any questions?
 He answers.
 Any suggestions?
 He answers.
 Better yet?
 You don’t need to plan anything.
 Have him plan it for you!
 He even booked us a fine dining restaurant in which my…